ZwickyTransientFacility/scope-ml/doc/usage.md

 2. target group id(s) on Fritz for upload
 3. Scope taxonomy id
 4. Class name of objects.
 Set this to "read" and include taxonomy map to automatically upload multiple classes at once.
-5. Taxonomy map ("label in file":"Fritz taxonomy name", JSON format).
+5. Filename of taxonomy mapper (JSON format).
 6. Comment to post (if specified)
 7. Index to start uploading (zero-based)
 8. Index to stop uploading (inclusive)